 If you change your address or contact details during the year, you must notify the College office within 7 days by changing your contact details on the Student Portal.
 This assists us with official correspondence, mail-outs and helps us to keep in touch with you.

-International students must note that notifying the College within 7 days of change of contact details is a requirement set by DIBP.
+International students studying in Australia must note that notifying the College within 7 days of change of contact details is a requirement set by DIBP.
 If you fail to notify the College of the change in your contact details, you will be in breach of your visa conditions.